Take-back system

 A take-back system or simply takeback is one of the primary channels of waste collection, especially for e-waste, besides municipal sites.
-Take-back is the idea that manufacturers and sellers "take back" the products that are at the end of their lives.
+Take-back is the idea that manufacturers and sellers have a collection method that allows consumers to bring back the products at the end of their lives.
 Take-back is aimed to reduce a business' environmental impacts on the earth and also increase efficiency and lower costs for their business models.
-"Take-back regulations have targeted a wide array of products including packaging, batteries, automobiles, and electronics" and economic value can be found from recycling or re-manufacturing such products.
+"Take-back regulations have targeted a wide array of products including packaging, batteries, automobiles, and electronics", and economic value can be found from recycling or re-manufacturing such products.
 "The programs benefit municipalities by lowering their overall waste disposal costs and reducing the burden on landfill sites".
 Although for certain companies, the take-back system is mandatory under legislation, many do it voluntarily.

-Take-back can be split up into: